rayduch/multi_modes_replication/PA_replication/replication_guide.md

 ## 2. Necessary data cleaning

 All original data files are included.
-This section runs the necessary data formatting and cleaning required to run the main analysis.
+This section runs the necessary data formatting and cleaning required to run the main analysis, generating mode-specific dataframes (*baseline.uk*, *lab.online.sync*, *cess.online.panel*, and *mturk.ds*), and a combined dataframe of all four modes (*p.data*) used for the machine-learning procedure.

 *All* data-management code must be run.
-This generates the mode-specific dataframes and the combined *pdata* dataframe used for the machine-learning procedure.

 ## 3. Descriptive statistics

 Descriptive statistics data generated for the lying experiment.
-NB: descriptive figures and tables produced as part of the Appendix are included in section X below.
+NB: descriptive figures and tables produced as part of the Appendix are included in sections 6 and 7 below.

 ## 4. Tables